FrantzT/pi-gobo/README.md

 This significantly removes load from the RPi processor and makes developing in RPi as easy as any other system.
 Applications can be compiled and run directly from the command line.

-To make life even easier for the development, swap the RPi fro the PC.
+To make life even easier for the development, swap the RPi for the PC.
 Use the USB serial port as the reciver in Processing:

 myPort = new Serial(this, Serial.list()[3], 250000);